Danny Recommends: Children’s Christmas Books

 The first Christmas book is still our favorite.
 I’ve likely read this book hundreds of times to Haven.
 The illustrations are gorgeous, the story is sweet, and if you’re an adoptive parent trying to read this particular book to your child while navigating your first year, I dare you to read it without your heart exploding.

-Disclaimer: FTC watchdogs will probably want to know that the companies or products listed / linked above did not ask for this endorsement, nor did they provide me with free swag in order to do so.
-I’m just a really satisfied customer who wants to let you know where you can get some great products.
+Disclaimer: FTC watchdogs will probably want to know that the vendors listed / linked above did not ask for this endorsement, nor did they provide me with free swag in order to do so.
+I’m just a really satisfied fan who wants to let you know about helpful things.
+I only promote items that have benefitted me and that I believe will benefit you.
 So there.